-This course will enable students to identify the elements necessary to evaluate and create a strategic plan for the business, determining uses for the plan today and tomorrow and developing a plan to locate those team members necessary for strategic plan creation.
+Students will identify the elements necessary to create, evaluate, and implement a strategic plan for the business.
+Student will utilize financial information and records to develop the strategic plan.

 Course Outline

 1. Reviewing the elements of a strategic plan for the farm business.